 Medical tourism is where an individual will relocate to a different territory to take advantage of their higher-quality and/or lower-priced healthcare sector.
 Where individuals do decide to relocate to treatment, they can take advantage of drugs or treatments not available in their own country, or access the same level of treatment for a lower net cost.
 Medical Tourism magazine ranks Canada, Singapore, Japan, Spain and the United Kingdom in the top 10 destinations for medical tourists.

 This trend creates two effects: first, it places greater pressure on the healthcare industry in favourite destinations, driving costs up within that territory; and secondly, it removes the opportunity for local healthcare sectors to do business, thus compounding their lack of investment and so pushing a greater number of people towards medical tourism.

 Is this therefore a sustainable trend?
 Time will tell – all we can say for certain now is that those sectors which attract higher numbers of medical tourists are also likely to experience escalating health costs as locals and non-locals compete for the same products and services.

 How does this all impact my health insurance?

-- Shop around and compare your options for the most competitive deal, making sure your policy meets your needs and consider the fact that pre-existing conditions may not be covered.
+- Shop around and compare your options for the most competitive deal, making sure your policy meets all of your needs.
+Also, consider the fact that pre-existing conditions may not be covered.

-- You may be able to change the level of your cover, for example, the level of plan, optional benefits or excess levels.
+- You may also be able to change the level of your cover, for example, the level of plan, optional benefits or excess levels.
 Talk to your insurer to find out more about your level of cover.